Arduino-IRremote/Arduino-IRremote/README.md

 ## Increase sending power
 **The best way to increase the IR power** is to use 2 or 3 IR diodes in series.
 One diode requires 1.1 to 1.5 volt so you can supply 3 diodes with a 5 volt output.<br/>
-To keep the current, you must reduce the resistor by (5 - 1.3) / (5 - 2.6) = 1.5 e.g. from 150 ohm to 100 ohm for 25 mA and 2 diodes with 1.3 volt and a 5 volt supply.<br/>
+To keep the current for 2 diodes with 1.3 volt and 25 mA and a 5 volt supply, you must reduce the resistor by factor: (5V - 1.3V) / (5V - 2.6V) = 1.5 e.g. from 150 ohm to 100 ohm.<br/>
-For 3 diodes it requires factor 2.5 e.g. from 150 ohm to 60 ohm.
+For 3 diodes it requires factor 2.5 e.g. from 150 ohm to 60 ohm.<br/>
+Or compute it directly with the **U = R * I formula**.
+Here U is (5V - <number_of_diodes> * 1.3V) at moderate current, at higher currents you must choose more than 1.3 volt.
+If you want to be exact, you must check the datasheet of your diode for the appropriate **forward voltage fo a given current**.

 # How we decode signals
 The IR signal is sampled at a **50 탎 interval**.
 For a constant 525 탎 pulse or pause we therefore get 10 or 11 samples, each with 50% probability.<br/>